 Praxis: These essays analyze the particular, in contrast to Theory's broader vantage.
 They may apply a specific theory to a formation or artifact; explicate fan practice; perform a detailed reading of a specific text; or otherwise relate transformative phenomena to social, literary, technological, and/or historical frameworks.
 Praxis essays undergo blind peer review.
 (5,000–7,000 words, plus a 100–250-word abstract) [contact] Although authors specify during submission whether their essay best fits Theory or Praxis, the Editor may change it in consultation with the readers and the author to best fit the submission.
 If submitting for a special issue, please note this in a comment to the Editor, as cued by the software.

-Symposium: Parallel to academia's tradition of compact essays, often published as letters, fandom has its own vibrant history of criticism, some of which has been collected at the Symposium archive.
+Symposium: Parallel to academia's tradition of compact essays, often published as letters, fandom has its own vibrant history of criticism (aka meta), some of which has been collected at the Symposium archive.
 In the spirit of this history, TWC's Symposium is a section of concise, thematically contained essays.
 These short pieces provide insight into current developments and debates surrounding any topic related to fandom or transformative media and cultures.
+We have discovered that brief, thesis-only papers, particularly those providing overviews of topical subjects or illustrating a particular writing mode (such as a close reading of a single fan-created artwork), are frequently used in classrooms.
 Symposium submissions undergo editorial review.
 (1,500–2,500 words) [contact]

 Guest-edited sections or issues